Pablo Pineau, Fall 2021

 Juan O'Farrell is an economist and political scientist working on the comparative political economy of development in Latin America.
 He holds a PhD in Political Science at Universidad Torcuato Di Tella (UTDT) (Argentina), a MA in Governance and Development from the Institute of Development Studies (IDS) at the University of Sussex (UK) and an Economics degree at Universidad Torcuato Di Tella (UTDT).
 His research agenda is centered in business politics and productive development of natural resource-based industries.
 He works as a researcher and consultant for government and international organizations.
 Currently, he coordinates the program on Natural Resources, Innovation and Environment at the Buenos Aires-based think tank Fundar (Fundación para el desarrollo de Argentina).

 - Adèle Blazquez - EHESS – Paris, France; Everyday Life in the Context of Violence and Drug Production in Badir aguato (Mexico)

-- Catarina von Wedemeyer - Free University of Berlin, Germany; Liberté, Égalité, Fraternité: Critical Historical Semantics in the Imaginations of the Republic (Latin America, Spain, Portugal)
+- Catarina von Wedemeyer - Free University of Berlin, Germany; Liberté, Égalité, Fraternité – Demands for Human Rights in 19th Century Romance Literatures

 - Edgard Antonio Pereira - State University of Campinas, Brazil; Deindustralization in Brazil